 Head Women’s Coach DVCHC

-Coach Kaminski, a native of Pittsburgh, PA is in his third season as the California University of PA women’s head coach and originally joined the coaching staff as the second women’s head coach in the programs history.
+Coach Kaminski, a native of Pittsburgh, PA is in his fourth season as the California University of PA women’s head coach and originally joined the coaching staff as the second women’s head coach in the programs history.
 Gregg is also a graduate of Cal U with a Masters in Intercollegiate Athletic Administration.
 Currently Gregg is an Academic Advisor at the University of Pittsburgh in their Undergraduate School of Business.
 Coach Kaminski plans to utilize his educational accomplishments and working background as well as his abundance of coaching experience at all different levels and apply them at Cal U.

 Dating back to his playing days, Kaminski played high school hockey for North Allegheny and at the collegiate level at Geneva College.
 Kaminski began his coaching career by returning to North Allegheny and coaching all three levels from freshmen to varsity from 2001-2006.
 Coach Kaminski moved on to coach Robert Morris University’s ACHA Division III team from 2006-2008.
 Kaminski is a level four USA Hockey certified coach.